peterstamps/Kaptsja/Readme.rst

 10.1.5  Added time limit to solve Kaptsja within a defined time (in seconds).
 Deleted some left "debug" print statements.

+10.1.6  Correction of wrong rotation angle test.
+The value was always set to 30.
+Now rotation range 0 - 360 is possible as intended.
+Bottle debug and reloader set to False, to prevent double generation of HTML pages (no functional change however).
+How to run on Android has been added.

 **Quick Installation of Kaptsja**
 ---------------------------------
 Important: use **--target** or **-t** to specify your desired location